Skip to Content

 If the tool is for internal use only, you can go and celebrate the creation of your very own AI content detector!
 Remember to keep revising and updating your commonalities to strengthen the tool over time.

-For those wanting to cash in on their creation, it’s time to explore some tried and tested marketing tactics to help your tool find an audience.
+For those wanting to cash in on their creation, perhaps by monetizing it via display ads, it’s time to explore some tried and tested marketing tactics to help your tool find an audience.

 Cold emailing